2014 UK & Ireland Greyhound Racing Year

-The 2014 UK & Ireland Greyhound Racing Year was the 89th year of greyhound racing in the United Kingdom and Ireland.
+2014 UK & Ireland Greyhound Racing Year was the 89th year of greyhound racing in the United Kingdom and the 88th year of greyhound racing in Ireland.

 Summary

 Tracks

 The most significant event of the year was the opening of a new track in the form of Towcester on 6 December 2014.
 Construction on the track had begun in March, backed by the Northamptonshire's racecourse owner Lord Hesketh.
 Leading trainers joined the track including five times champion trainer Mark Wallis, 2011 champion trainer Chris Allsopp, Kevin Hutton and Matt Dartnall.

 The GRA was once again in the news, led by Managing Director Clive Feltham they supported a planning application for housing on Wimbledon Stadium which was against greyhound racing at the track, the other planning application by Paschal Taggart included the facility for greyhound racing.
 The company then sold the freehold on Belle Vue and Hall Green but retained a fifteen-year lease agreement (with a five-year mutual break clause).
 Belle Vue was purchased by the Crown Oil Pension Fund for 2.6 million and Hall Green was bought by Euro Property Investments for more than 3 million.

-Another company in the spotlight would be Clarke Osborne's Gaming International, who owned Stadia UK, as planning permission was granted for 66 new houses on part of the existing Swindon Stadium site with the plan was to use some of the funds to build a new stadium and then the old site would be demolished for 450 homes.
+Another company in the spotlight would be Clarke Osborne's Gaming International, who owned Stadia UK, as planning permission was granted for 66 new houses on part of the existing Swindon site with the plan was to use some of the funds to build a new stadium and then the old site would be demolished for 450 homes.
 Coventry greyhound racing closed suddenly after owner Harry Findlay pulled out, independent racing would take place at the venue at a later date.